MrPotatoManLol/QLRC-Stuff/General/Rules and Regulations/Rules and Regulations.md

     ***i)*** *Moderators have the final say in actions taken.
 If you disagree with an action taken, contact an Administrator+.*
     ***ii)*** *You may appeal any action taken via our Discord Server.*

+4) Impersonating staff will result in severe punishment.
+    ***i)*** *Impersonating staff includes, but is not limited to:*
+    + Stating you are a staff member when you are not
+    + Stating you used to be staff when you were not
+    + Pretending to be someone else who is staff

 ---

 ## Section 3 - Site 013 Rules